 Land use mapping in Australia is conducted broadly at two scales: national scale and catchment scale.

-Catchment scale mapping can be viewed via the National Map and the Australian land use profiles.
+Catchment scale mapping can be viewed via the National Map.
 This mapping has been completed across the country for different time periods.

 Both national scale and catchment scale land use datasets can be accessed via the data download page.
 Detailed information about how Australia's land use is mapped is available on the Mapping technical specifications page.